-Measures that Counter Falling Fertility Rate (Early education and care for children aged 2 to 6)
+Measures that Counter Falling Fertility Rate2.0 (Early education and care for children aged 2 to 6)

 The Ministry of Education has consistently prioritized increasing the provision of public ECEC services as a major policy objective.
-In 2023, it added 317 classes, marking a total increase of 3,409 classes since 2017 (equating to an additional 76,000 spots).
-Under the "Measures that Counter Falling Fertility Rate” policy, this expansion rate is 2.4 times higher than the previous 17 years (from 1999 to 2016) before the policy's implementation.
-For the 2023 academic year, the supply quota for public ECEC services stands at approximately 259,000.
+In 2025, it added 223 classes, marking a total increase of 3,922 classes since 2017.
+For the 2025 academic year, the supply quota for public ECEC services stands at approximately 267,000.

 Furthermore, to diversify parental options for affordable ECEC services, the government facilitated collaboration opportunities for private preschools that meet six specific criteria.
-By the 2023 academic year, quasi-public preschools totaled 1,947, providing around 218,000 affordable admission quotas.
-Combined, public and quasi-public preschools provide about 477,000 affordable admission quotas.
+By the 2023 academic year, quasi-public preschools totaled 2,097, providing around 253,000 affordable admission quotas.
+Combined, public and quasi-public preschools provide over 520,000 affordable admission quotas.

 2. Reduce tuition costs